COLLEGE ENTRANCE EXAMS

 The Three Basic College Entrance Tests

-- Accuplacer-Northeast, Southeast, and Central Community Colleges use the Accuplacer as a placement test to determine level of skill and competence in math, reading, and English.
+- Accuplacer- Southeast and Metro Community College use the Accuplacer as a placement test to determine level of skill and competence in math, reading, and English.

 - American College Test (ACT)--Is accepted by all four-year colleges and universities in the United States.
 It is used for determining Nebraska Regents Scholarships.
 Covers English, math, science reasoning, and reading.
 There is also an optional writing section.